 Limelight Mexican Sage (Salvia mexicana ‘Limelight’), Zones 7 to 9.
 Height: 48 to 60 inches.
 Spread: 24 inches.
 Lime-green foliage and deep violet flowers make this woody perennial stand out.
 Mexican Salvias are also late-season bloomers.

-Pineapple Sage (Salvia elegans), Zones 9 to 11.
-Height: 36 to 60 inches.
-Spread: 24 to 36 inches.
+Tangerine Pineapple Sage (Salvia elegans 'Tangerine'), Zones 8 to 11.
+Height: 18 inches.
+Spread: 24 inches.
 Pineapple sage is an herbaceous perennial and a favorite in baked goods.
-Shorter cultivars, which require some shade, include Honey Melon and Tangerine.
-All have vibrant red-orange blossoms.
+Some cultivars, such as Tangerine and Golden Delicious, appreciate partial shade.
+All pineapple sages have vibrant red-orange blossoms.

 Black & Blue Anise Leaf Sage (Salvia guaranitica ‘Black & Blue’), Zones 7 to 10.
 Height: 48 inches.
 Spread: 36 inches.
 Hummingbirds particularly love this herbaceous perennial, which blooms mid-Summer through Fall.
 It gains its name from purplish-blue flowers cupped by black calyxes.
 FBTS also sells a number of shade-tolerant cultivars of Anise Leaf Sage, including Purple Majesty detailed further below.

 Full Sun, Ample Water